tymyrddin/blue/source/docs/home/threats/mitre/README.md

 ## The "2025 threat forecast" (What’s coming?)

-* AI-Powered Phishing (T1566.002) – Scams so personalized, they’ll know your dog’s name.
+* AI-Powered Phishing (T1566.002) – Scams so personalised, they’ll know your dog’s name.
 * Ransomware for Smart Homes (T1486) – Hackers locking your thermostat until you pay.
 * 5G IoT Botnets (T1583.002) – Your fridge DDoSing a bank for fun.